mostlyUselessPrograms/mrQuestion/README.md

 # mrQuestion
-a useless script that asks questions
+a useless script that asks questions.
+Usage:
+mrQuestion "Your question here" [yes/no]